Moheb619/all_projects/README.md

 ## [ICICT4SD (IEEE Conference Website in Production)](https://github.com/Moheb619/icict4sd)

-"This marks my latest endeavor as a website developer, spearheading the creation for the IEEE conference hosted at BUP from September 21st to 23rd, 2023.
-I'm thrilled to announce that the website has been officially launched under the auspices of BUP."
+"This marks my latest endeavor as a website developer, spearheading the creation for the IEEE conference hosted at "Bangladesh University of Professionals" from September 21st to 23rd, 2023.
+I'm thrilled to announce that the website has been officially launched under the auspices of "Bangladesh University of Professionals"."

 ### Tech Stack